apache/spark/docs/configuration.md

   <td><code>spark.reducer.maxSizeInFlight</code></td>
   <td>48m</td>
   <td>
-    Maximum size of map outputs to fetch simultaneously from each reduce task.
+    Maximum size of map outputs to fetch simultaneously from each reduce task, in MiB unless otherwise specified.
 Since each output requires us to create a buffer to receive it, this represents a fixed memory overhead per reduce task, so keep it small unless you have a large amount of memory.
   </td>
 </tr>
 <tr>